-We want students to succeed and finish the course.
-Many students face different types of challenges on field courses.
-Using the above principles, your job is to assist your students to meet the challenges.
-Remember, it is okay for them to feel uncomfortable and challenged, but they shouldn't experience trauma.
-One big piece is that they need to know before they leave on a field course our expectations for students' responsibilities to meet challenge and adversity.
-This is matched by instructors' responsibility to manage physical and emotional risks and provide equitable and compassionate support.
-Additionally, on course, it is important to facilitate social emotional learning activities that assist students in assessing and meeting challenges and discomfort.
+We want students to succeed on field courses and if appropriate finish the course.
+Many students face different types of challenges in the field.
+Using the above principles, our job is to assist our students to meet the challenges.
+Rember, it is okay for them to feel uncomfortable and challenged, but they shouldn't experience trauma.
+One important element is that they need to know before they leave on a field course what our expectations are for students' responsibilities to meet challenge and adversity in a field setting.
+This is matched by the instructors' responsibility to manage physical and emotional risks and provide equitable and compassionate support.
+Additionally, on course, it may be important to facilitate social emotional learning activities that assist students in assessing and meeting challenges and discomfort.